 Our day trip with Mar y Aventuras ended with a cruise-by of blue-footed boobies, a visit to a frigate-bird rookery, and as if each experience was trying to outshine the last that day–we even saw humpback whales breaching and then got encircled by dolphins on our return.
 We were afforded extra flexibility (and time!) since we booked a private trip–which allows up to 6 people for a flat rate that came out to less than if we’d payed separately for the 6 of us to do a different day-long trip.
 Lunch, snacks, snorkel gear, wet suits, water, sodas, and our very knowledgeable bilingual guide were included.

-1 Great Place to Stay in La Paz: Paraiso del Mar
+1 Great Place for Families to Stay in La Paz: Paraiso del Mar

 There is also an infinity pool and hot spa, tennis courts, and golf course.
 The “Survivor Bar” outdoor restaurant serves some of the best food we had on our trip and is conveniently located at the end of the swimming pool. be sure to make reservations for dinner, however, as they close early if things slow down.
 I found our 2-bedroom/3-bathroom vacation rental at Paraiso del Mar through a listing on VRBO, but you can see more available properties, photos, and prices on their website here.

 Oh, and do keep an eye out on that water, as dolphin sightings are quite common.
 Better yet, I even got to paddle board with a pair!
 On our last morning, I spotted a dolphin from my place at the breakfast table.
 However, when we rushed out to the balcony we counted seven dolphins!

 Tip: For a $30 fee, you can have groceries there to meet you at your condo when you arrive.
 And for $10 US you can rent a basic Mexican cell phone for your stay.
 WORTH IT!
 We had the condo stocked with three 11-liter jugs of water and most of our groceries for 6 people for the week.
 The total bill including the delivery charge and cell phone fee was $124 US.